 The 19 May find also came two days after balloons were reported snagged on power lines in Ugėnai, Kupiškis district, on Sunday 17 May — a reminder that the drifting payloads are an incidental hazard to infrastructure and bystanders well beyond the customs question.

 The same week's other Baltic airspace headline was a different kind of event entirely: on the same morning, a NATO F-16 shot down an intruding drone over Estonia — see the Estonia drone shootdown page.
-The two threads — wind-drifting contraband balloons out of Belarus, and powered military drones straying off Ukrainian strike routes — are routinely conflated in headlines but are operationally unrelated.
+Wind-drifting contraband balloons from Belarus and powered military drones straying off Ukrainian strike routes are routinely conflated in headlines but are operationally unrelated.

 Contraband balloons are pure wind-drift objects, which is what makes the AirVeto wind view directly analytical for an incident like this: the upper-air flow at balloon cruise altitude is the trajectory.
-Smuggling balloons over this frontier typically cruise between roughly 2,000 m and 8,000 m, riding the wind from launch in Belarus until the helium leaks down.
+The SSE flow at 700 hPa oriented the corridor from the Hrodna (Grodno) oblast area toward central Lithuania and beyond — the same southerly transport corridor that delivered the Kaunas Šančiai balloon one week earlier.